Being good at selling is perhaps one of the greatest common denominators all successful people have.

 Effectively handling objections will empower you to win over even the most skeptic of buyers.

 Yes, it’s great that you’re selling your product/service, idea, or startup.
 But why do it alone?
 You shouldn’t be alone on that journey!

 The prospects of increasing your sales and getting more people interested in what you do will be higher if others are pitching your product, idea, or startup along with you.
 Rally people towards your cause by being remarkable.

 Turn your customers into ambassadors of your product, service, idea, or startup.
 Have them join you in spreading the word about what you do.
 Have your customers become your partners.

 How can this be achieved?
 Luckily, there are a couple of ways to accomplish it.

 Tesla offers truly remarkable cars – their cars don’t need any advertising.
 Zappos offers tremendous customer service.
-Chobani offers great tasting yogurt while giving back to its communities.
+Chobani offers great-tasting yogurt while giving back to its communities.
 Amazon relentlessly pursues customer satisfaction – offering faster shipping and better products every day.
-Southwest Airlines’ unique culture empower its employees to deliver a fun and unique travel experience to its customers.
+Southwest Airlines’ unique culture empowers its employees to deliver a fun and unique travel experience to its customers.

 These companies flourish from the powerful word-of-mouth advertising their customers do for them.